michellewl/building_resilience/data/Readme.md

 Our project contains multiple datasets, namely:
 - ASHRAE dataset:
-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) released via Kaggl 1448 buildings across 16 global sites, with hourly meter reading data for the year 2016
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) released via Kaggle 1448 buildings across 16 global sites, with hourly meter reading data for the year 2016

 - Eia buildings
 -